Nile Crocodile Farm

 Ekala Eco Tours offer the Crocodile tour as a half day tour.
-Collection and drop off – O. R. Tambo airport or any other point – Johannesburg or Pretoria.
+Collection and drop off – O. R. Tambo airport or then any other point – Johannesburg or Pretoria.

-A commercial crocodile farm where informative guided tours provide an opportunity to observe one of the world’s oldest predators at a close range.
+A commercial crocodile farm where informative guided tours as a result provide an opportunity to observe one of the world’s oldest predators at a close range.

 An educational program covers items of interest about the crocodiles and their environment.

 Feeding then takes place over the weekend at 14:00.
 Additionally a curio shop on site with wide variety of souvenirs.